Video Download: Did You Know Low Testosterone Levels Can Predict Metabolic Syndrome Part 1

 “Our study is the first to provide evidence of the association between dynamic patterns of T and PCa development and may have substantial clinical impacts on PCa prevention,” Xu wrote.

-The researchers hypothesized that healthy prostate cells have a normal range of testosterone that differs with individual men.
+The researchers hypothesized that healthy prostate cells have a reasonable range of testosterone that differs from individual men.
 Unusual testosterone drops in an individual possibly distort the firm, fixed environment inside the prostate and result in cellular changes that may set the stage for prostate cancer.